Henry00IS/DynamicLighting/README.md

 # Dynamic Lighting for Unity.

-The Dynamic Lighting brings an old school lighting technique to Unity.
+This package brings an old school lighting technique to Unity.

+It is inspired by Tim Sweeney's lighting system in Unreal Gold and Unreal Tournament (1996-1999).

 Primarily tested to work with [RealtimeCSG](https://github.com/LogicalError/realtime-CSG-for-unity).